VICS-CORE/stats/docs/_posts/2020-06-11-state-peak-predictions.md

 date:   2020-06-11
 comments: true
 hero: /assets/images/statesforecast/hero.jpg
+excerpt: Currently we are seeing that Mumbai, Delhi, Chennai and Ahmedabad together account for 2/3rd of the cases.
+But the same trend would not continue for long.
+When all of this is over, UP would end up being the state that would report the maximum number of daily cases.

 ---

+For latest predictions, please visit our [tracker][tracker].

 Currently we are seeing that Mumbai, Delhi, Chennai and Ahmedabad together account for 2/3rd of the cases.
 But the same trend would not continue for long.
 When all of this is over, UP would end up being the state that would report the maximum number of daily cases.